Can you name one of the healthiest grains on earth?

 Oats for immunity

-Whole oats are high in a unique group of antioxidants called avenanthramides.
-These beneficial plant compounds also possess anti-cancer, anti-inflammatory, and anti-itching properties.
-In addition, oats’ high zinc and selenium content help boost our infection-fighting ability.
+Whole oats contain a unique group of antioxidants called avenanthramides, which have anti-cancer, anti-inflammatory, and anti-itching properties.
+These beneficial plant compounds, along with oats’ high zinc and selenium content, help boost our immune system and infection-fighting ability.

 Oats for skin